Kheshwen/Kheshwen/README.md

 ## About Me

-- Second-year CS student, based in Malaysia
-- Interested in cybersecurity, machine learning and building practical projects
+I'm a second-year Computer Science student in Malaysia with a growing interest in cybersecurity, machine learning, and practical software development.
+I enjoy learning by building — from experimenting with security tools to developing applications and exploring how machine learning can be applied to real-world problems.
+Currently, I'm focused on strengthening my technical foundation and building projects that demonstrate what I can actually do.

 ## Skills

-**Programming:** C++ · C# · Python
-**Web:** HTML · CSS · JavaScript
+**Programming & Web:** C++ · C# · Python · HTML · CSS · JavaScript
-**Security Tools:** Wireshark · Nmap · Burp Suite · Metasploit · Kali Linux
+**Cybersecurity:** Wireshark · Nmap · Burp Suite · Metasploit · Kali Linux
-**Machine Learning:** TensorFlow · scikit-learn · PyTorch · Pandas · NumPy · MATLAB
+**Machine Learning & Data:** TensorFlow · scikit-learn · PyTorch · Pandas · NumPy · MATLAB

 ## Currently Learning

 - Deepening cybersecurity and ML skills ahead of my internship
+- Developing stronger machine learning skills
+- Building more practical Python projects

 ## GitHub Stats